Wandalen/wretry.action/Readme.md

 ## Why

-Github actions which use an Internet connection can fail when connection is lost :
+Github actions which use Internet connection can fail when connection is lost :

 ```bash
 Run actions/setup-node@v1